-This program has been postponed until fall 2018.
-Please complete the inquiry form to be notified of program updates.
+This program has been postponed until spring 2018.
+Please complete the inquiry form to be notified of updates.

 This is an overview of emergency management principles and planning concepts.
 It examines the definition, key references, organizations and stakeholders, practices, resources, and roles and responsibilities, pertinent to the Federal Emergency Management Agencies (FEMA) five phases of emergency management.
 The course then illustrates many of these concepts using a Wildfire “case study.”
 Subject matter experts will provide insight to key areas of emergency management.